 Residence.
 Study leading to a graduate degree involves sustained residence as well as the successful completion of course work.
-Residence is credited for work done on the campus of Texas Tech University Health Sciences Center and for certain types of course (theses, internships, individual study, or other such course) when offered by TTUHSC faculty at a place and under circumstances specifically established by the university in advance of the offering of the course.
-Ordinarily, the minimum residence for any master's degree is a full academic year or its equivalent of graduate work carrying residence credit.
+Residence is credited for work done on the campus of Texas Tech University Health Sciences Center and for certain types of course (theses, internships, individual study, or other such course) when offered by TTUHSC faculty.
+Ordinarily, the minimum residence for any master's degree is a full academic year of graduate work completed on a TTUHSC campus.
 Part-time enrollment is evaluated on an individual basis.